-The advantages of working with a TM cannot be overstated.
+The advantages of working with a Translation Memory cannot be overstated.

-Although a TM is useful for just about any type of non-literary translation, they tend to work best with texts which are to some degree repetitive, such as manuals or legal documents.
+Although a Translation Memory is useful for just about any type of non-literary translation, they offer significant advantages with texts which are to some degree repetitive, such as manuals or legal documents.
 TMs enable a translator to be consistent in translating the same phrase the same way each time it occurs; this is extremely important in the case of technical documents, for example.

 It also applies in the case of a Language Service Provider (LSP) which works regularly with the same clients.
 A TM tailored to that client will ensure that any translator who works on a document for them will use the same terminology, even if there are two or more equally valid possible alternatives.
 TMs are highly customizable, and the more they ‘learn’ about a particular client’s preferences, the more effective they are – in other words, the bigger they get, the better!

-One of the great beauties of a TM is that it extracts the text from the document, regardless of how that document is formatted, and reinserts the translation automatically.
-This means that translators can now forget about what was some years ago the great bane of a translator’s life, namely fiddling around with text boxes or poorly-formatted word processing files.
-As we discuss later, integrating desktop publishing and translation can be a hugely important aspect of the role of the modern translator, but, for a project in which this is not an issue, the TM neatly sidesteps what was a hassle-filled and time-consuming part of the translation process.
+One of the great advantages of a TM is that it extracts the text from the document, regardless of how that document is formatted, and reinserts the translation back into the original layout automatically.
+This means that translators can now forget about, what was some years ago the great bane of a translator’s life, namely fiddling around with text boxes or poorly-formatted word files.
+As we have discussed previously, integrating desktop publishing and translation can offer substantial benefits and savings.
+For a project in which this is an issue, the TM neatly sidesteps what was a hassle-filled and time-consuming part of the translation process.

-Crucially, if a TM system is used consistently on appropriate texts, it can save translators not inconsiderable time and effort.
-Imagine having to translate by hand the segment ‘the red house’ in a 10,000 word document about new house-painting legislation – a TM reduces hugely the time this would otherwise take.
-This saving is, of course, passed on to customers.
+Crucially, if a TM system is used consistently on appropriate texts, it can save translators considerable time and effort.
+Imagine having to translate the segment ‘the red house’ in a 10,000 word document about new house-painting legislation!
+A TM reduces hugely the time this would otherwise take.
+And this saving is, of course, passed on to customers.